 Step 4 – Secure TSC Approval of Ballot Items

 Step 4.1 - Many aspects of the ballot process, such as ballot level and item name, are subject to approval by the TSC.
-At some point between the release of the formation of ballot pools announcement and the opening of the ballot the TSC will approve those items and the names of the items permitted to ballot.
+At some point between the release of the formation of consensus groups announcement and the opening of the ballot the TSC will approve those items and the names of the items permitted to ballot.

 Step 5 – Release Ballot Announcement

-Step 5.1 - At least 30 days prior to the scheduled ballot opening, the Director of Tech Pubs will release the Formation of Ballot Pool Openings.
+Step 5.1 - At least 30 days prior to the scheduled ballot opening, the Director of Tech Pubs will release the Formation of Consensus Groups.

 Step 5.2 – Once the ballot announcement has been released, any change in the status of any ballot item should immediately be communicated by the WG to the Director of Tech Pubs.